 On arrival this afternoon in Windhk, you have free time to explore the capital city of Namibia.
 Overnight Hotel Safari (or similar accommodation).

 We will be met at 10:00hrs in the reception area of the hotel for our transfer to Sesriem.
+Note that this transfer is operated by a local Namibian transfer service and is unescorted.
 Our journey takes us south through ever changing scenery to our campsite located on the edge of the Namib Desert, considered by many geologists to be one of the world's oldest deserts.
-We hike up Elim dune to witness the amazing sunset over the dunes.
-The following morning is an early departure driving 63 kms (1 hr one-way) through the dune belt while the sun rises around us.
-The incredible changing colours allow amazing photo opportunities.
+The following morning is an early departure driving 70 kms (1 hr one-way), stopping in the dune belt to witness the changing colours of the world’s highest sand dunes.
 We undertake a 5km walk to Sossusvlei and Deadvlei.
 The name "Sossusvlei" is of mixed origin, and roughly means "dead end marsh".
 Sossusvlei owes this name to the fact that it is a drainage basin without outflows for the ephemeral Tsauchab River.
 The pan holds rainwater to form a lake and due to the high clay content of the ground, water is retained for long periods of time.
 Deadvlei is another clay pan, about 2 km from Sossusvlei.
 A notable feature of Deadvlei is that it used to be an oasis with several acacia trees.
 The pan is thus punctuated by blackened, dead acacia trees, in vivid contrast to the shiny white of the salty floor of the pan and the intense orange of the dunes.
 This creates a particularly fascinating and surrealistic landscape, that appears in uncountable pictures and that has been used as a setting for films and videos.
 In the afternoon we enjoy a short hike through the Sesriem Canyon, which is a natural canyon carved by the Tsauchab river in the local sedimentary rock, about a kilometre long and up to 30 metres deep.
 A portion of the canyon permanently contains water, which many animals use.